ftlabs/ftlabs.github.io/_posts/2017-04-07-moving-to-jekyll.md

 date:   2017-04-07 14:05:03 +0100
 categories: jekyll
 ---
-A small marker to indicate we have ported the FT Labs blog from Wordpress to Jekyll.
+A brief note to indicate we have ported the FT Labs blog from Wordpress to Jekyll.

 ## Why?